top of page

 As Sam Stubbs from Simplicity KiwiSaver advises, “The earlier you start, the easier it gets.”
 Dean Anderson from Kernel KiwiSaver adds, “It’s about the longevity … the biggest question is whether KiwiSaver can sustain the length of time you’ll need income in retirement.”

-Staircase Financial offers a comprehensive approach to financial freedom and a wealthier future.
+Staircase Financial offers a comprehensive strategy to financial freedom and a wealthier future.
 Get in touch with us if you want to discuss your finances in addition to your Kiwisaver and plan for the future.

 Comments